davidroman0O/gostage/README.md

 2. **Stages** - Sequential phases within a workflow, each containing multiple actions
 3. **Actions** - Individual units of work that implement specific tasks
 4. **State Store** - A type-safe key-value store for workflow data
+5. **Middleware** - Customizable hooks that wrap execution at different levels

 ## Features